tudelft-cs4200/2021/assignments/syntax/week1.2/index.md

 Define the syntax of algebraic signatures as defined in Lecture 2.

-### Syntax of Syntax (Bonus)
+### Syntax of Grammars (Bonus)

-Define the syntax of syntax definitions as defined in Lecture 2.
+Define the syntax of context-free grammars as defined in Lecture 2.